 A second buyer ("Swallow") has agreed to purchase the Pirello lien for a guaranteed amount of \$90,000 paid immediately upon approval of the Court.
 Swallow had previously purchased the adjacent property from the Receivership.
-Swallow has posted a \$45,000 deposit refundable only if the Court fails to approve the sale.
-The Receiver's team has drafted the necessary transaction documents and circulated them for conferral.
+The Receiver filed his Motion to Sell Secured Loan Free and Clear of Liens, Claims, Interests and Encumbrances, and for Related Relief [Dkt 728] on August 6, 2019 and such motion was granted the same day [Dkt 731].
+The transaction closed on August 16, 2019 and contributed \$87,043.65 in proceeds to the Receivership (after closing costs).

-3. ETC Founder Fund (ETCF)
+2. ETC Founder Fund (ETCF)